RitwikSaikia/udacity_drln_playground/Report.md

 ## Ideas for Future Work

-1. Compare the effect of various algorithms on learning speed.
+1. Compare the effects of various algorithms on learning speed.
 2. Use `DuelingDqnCNNModel` to solve VisualBanana problem.
 Learning from seeing whats visible in terms of pixels.
 3. Try out various Atari like visual environments.
-4. Apply more improved algorithms.
+4. Apply improved algorithms.